 There are special circumstances in which the typical limitations may be varied.
 The usual three-year period for personal injury caused by a Michigan dog bite may be extended for victimized children, or in situations involving individuals that are legally incapacitated.
 Children who are bitten by a dog may have until they reach 19 years of age to file.
 If a person dies as a result of dog bite injuries in Michigan, a wrongful death claim may be made on their behalf.

 How Do I Prove the Michigan Dog Owner Was Negligent?

 Michigan is a “strict liability state”, which means that the dog owner cannot deny responsibility by saying that they had no idea that the dog would be likely to bite anyone.
 (Some other states are more lenient with owners except in cases in which the animal already has a history of dangerous behavior.)

 In Michigan, it is not necessary to prove that the dog owner was negligent.
 It’s only necessary to prove within the statute of limitations, that the victim’s injuries were caused by the dog bite(s), that they did not intentionally provoke the animal, and that they were legally in an appropriate place when the dog bit them.

 How Much Money Can I Get?

 Even when you establish that you have been a victim of a dog bite and file a claim in the acceptable time frame, settlement awards will vary greatly depending upon many variables such as the status of the insurance policy of the dog owner, the severity of the injury, and the extent of the treatment required.

 Remember: don’t sign any documents presented by the dog owner or their insurance company without consulting your own legal counsel first.
 Doing so may reduce or completely eliminate a settlement for you.

-The Mike Morse Law Firm – experts in handling Michigan dog bite cases – will answer your questions regarding the Michigan statute of limitations for dog bite injuries FOR FREE.
+The Mike Morse Law Firm – experienced in handling dog bite cases – will answer your questions regarding the Michigan statute of limitations for dog bite injuries FOR FREE.
 Contact us today!